tguerin/newton/README.md

   help you easily create popular particle effects like rain, smoke, and explosions.

+- **Widget Collisions:** Particles can interact with Flutter widgets using `NewtonCollider`, creating engaging interactive effects with accurate physics including support for rounded corners.

 - **Efficient Performance:** Newton is optimized for performance, ensuring smooth animations even on lower-end devices without compromising on visual quality.